 - Lord, make me sensitive to the leading of the Holy Spirit to guide me in what You want me to do next on my path of purpose.

 Pray specific and practical prayers for purpose and direction as you progress in pursuing your God-given calling.
 Ask God for what you need on your path.
 Seek His will to find purpose and direction.
 Knock on spiritual doors to open earthly ones to move forward.
 Consistent and intentional prayer, action, and partnership with God will help you to effectively explore, discover, grow into, and fulfill your purpose to transform your life and make an impact on those you are called to serve.

-If you need spiritual and practical support in walking in your purpose, I invite you to contact me to schedule a complimentary “From Tried to Inspired’ Strategy Session to explore where you are now and identify what next steps will help you to more effectively partner with God on your journey.
+If you need spiritual and practical support in walking in your purpose, I invite you to contact me to schedule a complimentary “From Tired to Inspired’ Strategy Session to explore where you are now and identify what next steps will help you to more effectively partner with God on your journey.